ExCL-Docs/excl-user-docs/quick-start-guides/visual-studio-code.md

 Remote - SSH pulls the ssh targets from the users `.ssh/config` file.
 On Linux or MacOS, this process is straightforward and you likely already have an ssh config file setup.
 On Windows you have to specify the proxy command to use to proxy into the internal ExCL nodes.
-Here is an example file:
+Here is an example file for Windows:

 ```sshconfig
 Host excl